 Over the years, different types of houseplants have come in and out of fashion.
 In the mid-70s it was all about ferns and foliage.
 In the mid-80s it was orchids, and in the 90s, short-lived flowering houseplants seemed to be the rage.
 Trends always have a way of coming back around.
 Today's consumers are looking for ways to live a healthier lifestyle, and that includes creating quality, indoor air and reducing stress.
 Because of calming effects and purifying properties of certain houseplants, once again, it's all about the green.

 When you stop to think about it, it's easy to see the significant role plants play to our psychological and spiritual well-being.
 Plants are highly symbolic.
-On a conscious level, they're cheerful, inviting and aesthetically pleasing to look at.
+On a conscious level, they're cheerful, inviting, and aesthetically pleasing to look at.
 They bring warmth and beauty to our interior spaces.
 Human beings cannot survive without plants.
-On the subconscious level, they represent our connection to life, health and hope for the future.
-That's probably why you seldom see a plant-free wedding, funeral or holiday or visit a hospital, dentist or other interior landscape without seeing plants.
+On the subconscious level, they represent our connection to life, health, and hope for the future.
+That's probably why you seldom see a plant-free wedding, funeral, holiday, or visit a hospital, dentist or other interior landscape without seeing plants.

-Plants were placed inside sealed chambers, which were then injected with formaldehyde, benzene and trichlorethylene-the types of harmful chemicals found in the carpet, furniture, cleaning products, paints and adhesives of a typical household or commercial building.
+Plants were placed inside sealed chambers, which were then injected with formaldehyde, benzene, and trichlorethylene-the types of harmful chemicals found in the carpet, furniture, cleaning products, paints, and adhesives of a typical household or commercial building.
 According to the study, the plants filtered out 87% of the pollutants within just hours after the chemicals were injected into the chambers.
 Since that time, various laboratories have continued to conduct experiments on over 42 species of plants.
-A plant's foliage filters out low levels of pollutants, while a plant's root microbes are capable of filtering out higher levels of pollutants.
-It's also been found that many tropical plants, which naturally excrete substances that protect their leaves from airborne molds and mildew, will continue to suppress airborne mold spores and bacteria when placed in an indoor environment.

 Plants can't completely purify your indoor air by themselves.
 For example, plants are not good at filtering indoor pollutants caused by smoking.
 To maximize the air filtering properties of your houseplants, you need to minimize your use of chemical pollutants.
 Switch to earth-friendly paints, cleaners and adhesives, and replace worn out carpets and furniture with products made from organic, natural fibers.
 To utilize the air purifying properties of plants, use 1-2 medium to large plants (14"-16" containers) for every 100 square feet of interior space.